 It all starts with knowledge.
 It’s essential to have some type of formal education, or a mentor, on money as a young adult begins their financial lives.
 If teens understand things like debt avoidance and compound interest, and if they understand that they do not need to follow the financial paths of others, this will give them an incredible head start.
 Not everyone wants to pursue financial independence but having the foundational knowledge about money at a young age gives you the tools to achieve any of your money goals.

-What kids need to know is that they need to get their money to work harder for them.
+What kids need to know is that they need to get their money to work harder for themselves.
 When you are young, grasping the basics is key.
 Earn more than you spend.
 Save the difference.
 Invest in things that can grow to give you more money.
 When you are young, this is a lot easier to do, because you have fewer expenses.

 If kids can learn about passive income, and how it works, they can make their money work harder for them from the start.
 The sooner you start, the sooner you will become financially independent.
 Just stay the course; it’s worth it in the end.